fortheflops/STELLAE/content/index.md

 We believe that everyone deserves access to delicious, home-cooked meals, regardless of their culinary expertise.
 Our mission is simple: to create a comprehensive, user-driven recipe collection that is free from the frustrations of modern recipe blogs.

-Let's face it, navigating the world of online recipes can be a real chore.
+Navigating the world of online recipes can be a real chore.
 Endless scrolling through personal anecdotes, intrusive ads, and repetitive content often overshadow the actual recipe.
 We're here to change that.

 Our Approach: